-The autumn of 2015 had been the driest and best autumn I had ever seen in the Lake District with many dry and very still days – definitely very productive photography-wise.
-I am in the process of writing an article about one particularly stunning and eventful day out in Langdale but, as the subject of this article is a bit more relevant, I am publishing this one first.
+The autumn of 2015 had been one of the best autumns I had ever seen in the Lake District with many dry and very still days.
+It was definitely very productive photography-wise.

-A few weeks ago I was out near Legburthwaite in St. John’s in the Vale and part of the walk was on the path along Thirlmere Reservoir’s eastern shore.
-More often than not you have to stick to the path as one side is bounded by thick, inpenetrable undergrowth and on the other is the lake, but not on this day as I was able to take the following photo:
+In mid-October I was out walking near Legburthwaite in St. John’s in the Vale.
+A section of the walk was on the path running along Thirlmere Reservoir’s eastern shore.
+More often than not you have to stick to the path as one side is bounded by thick, impenetrable undergrowth and on the other is the lake.
+Not on this day though as I was able to take the following photo.

 Storm Desmond Arrives

-The first weekend in December was the first full weekend I had spent in Yorkshire in four years.
-That was pretty good luck on my part but obviously plenty of others in Cumbria weren’t so lucky as it was the weekend when Storm Desmond caused so much damage and disruption in the area.
+Roll the clock forward a few weeks and the first weekend in December 2015 was the first full weekend I had spent in Yorkshire in four years.
+That was pretty good luck on my part but obviously plenty of others in Cumbria weren’t so lucky.
+This was the weekend when Storm Desmond caused so much damage and disruption to the area.

 Keswick to Threlkeld railway line from Threlkeld

 Next was a wander from Threlkeld, along the old railway track towards Keswick.
 This is a part of the National Cycle Network C2C Route and as such is very popular with both cyclists and walkers.
 I tend to use it on very bad weather days, purely to burn off some energy so it seemed a good time to walk along it as far as I could.

 Picking up the course of the old railway line at Threlkeld Bridge, its obvious that something major has happened due to the material hanging from tree branches level with the footpath.
 At time of writing the still-swollen River Greta is a good ten feet lower than the path.
 It obviously wasn’t at some point though!